garrandall/popular-music-data/tracks/i-m-comin--home-cindy-trini-lopez.md

 (One more time)
 I'm comin' on home Cindy, Cindy
 I'm comin' on home Cindy, Cindy
-I'm gonna make you miiiiiine.....
+I'm gonna make you miiiiiine...